december garden chores

 I’M MAD ABOUT SEED.
 So mad that I have to have “rules” for seed shopping, like restraining myself before binging in the new catalogs until I do a careful inventory of leftovers.
 My most important rules: I buy organic seed when available, and seek out regionally appropriate varieties, too, in the hopes of best garden success, since seed is a living thing that has adapted over generations to the conditions where it was raised, and I want to make it feel at home here.
 Here’s the whole story, plus links to great sources.

-LISTEN IN, OR READ ALONG: My radio seed series (each available as a podcast) is another great place to get more ideas and “meet” more experts.
-The new edition kicks off again in January each year.
+LISTEN IN, OR READ ALONG: My radio seed series from past winters (each available as a podcast) is another great place to get more ideas and “meet” more experts.
+The new segments focused on seed kick off again after the New Year.

 EARLY DECEMBER is prime time to inventory leftover seeds (which should be stored in a cool, dry place).
 A friend stashes his in the fridge, first sealing in zipper bags with the air squeezed out, then placing the bags in a sealed plastic box rather than having strays get lost among the yogurt and mayonnaise.
 Mine are in a closet in my cool, dry mud room.
 To test your germination rate, here’s how.
 Or start with my Seed Viability Chart.